carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 ### Associated types vs. interface parameters: existential types (dynamic types)

-Interface parameters make us create separate types for different “instantiations” of interfaces.
+Interface parameters make us create separate types for different "instantiations" of interfaces.
 Because of that, those instantiations can act as existential types on their own.

 ```